 Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

-When particles make their to the intestinal barrier, the immune system must respond appropriately.
+When particles make their way to the intestinal barrier, the immune system must respond appropriately.
 Vitamin A is needed to make retinoic acid- which is essential for this response.
 This is where the immune system “trains” to identify which things require an immune response and act as gatekeeper to respond protectively.

 While dogs can get vitamin A from plant foods- like sweet potato- the body has to work a bit harder to convert provitamin A to active vitamin A. Any disturbance in this process can result in sub-optimal vitamin A status.

-It's good to note that excess vitamin A can hurt vitamin D status and excess vitamin D can hurt vitamin A. It is best to provide theses in balanced amount- making sure both are at optimal levels in the diet.
-Very often, vitamin D is missing from homemade diets unless oily fish and eggs are fed regularly.
+It's good to note that excess vitamin A can hurt vitamin D status and excess vitamin D can hurt vitamin A. It is best to provide these vitamins in balanced amounts - making sure both are at optimal levels in the diet.
+Very often in dog nutrition, vitamin D is missing or low in homemade diets unless oily fish and eggs are fed regularly.

 Something else that is good to know- zinc is required for the metabolism of vitamin A. Zinc can often be low in homemade diets as well.
 It is essential that adequate zinc, D, and A be provided in the diet.